T

 • Universal travel adapterEssential

-Mexico uses Type A and Type B plugs, same as the US and Canada, but having a universal adapter is useful for other travels.
+Mexico uses Type A and B plugs, same as the US and Canada, but it's good to be prepared.

 • Portable power bank